 When you say “Go,” the players must push their ducks to the other edge without using their hands.
 Instead, they can push the ducks by blowing on them, bumping them with their noses and forehead, or doing anything it takes to keep them moving as long as they don’t use their hands.

 The first one to take their duck to the other edge of the pool wins!
+Before we continue the list, we recommend you click the following link so you will learn more about casino joka casino en ligne.

 3. Basketball and Volleyball